 Depending on the number of people on each tour, the culture you are visiting, and the trip itinerary, your trip leader will send out a list of recommended items that they would like each participant to bring to ensure the group has an adequate supply for each center, as well as each program.
 Below is a sample of some of the items your trip leader may request that you bring with you.
 Of course, if you have something special you would like to contribute, please let them know ahead of time!

-Gift ideas for student centre:
+Gift ideas for Child Development Centres:

 - construction paper